*UpdateD August, 3rd 2023*

 Depending on what type of flies you like to tie, different vise heads & jaws may or may not accommodate the different hook sizes you like to work with.
 Choosing a vise with a midge jaw option will be critical if you like to tie tailwater bugs.
-The same goes with large streamers and jaws with a lot of hook holding power.
-As mentioned above, holding hooks securely is not only a quality concern for your flies but a safety concern for you!
+The same goes with large streamers and jaws with a lot of hook-holding power.
+As mentioned above, holding hooks securely is not only a concern for your flies, but a safety concern for you!

 Rotary Fly Tying Vise

 A lot of the newer vises on the market have a rotary function.
-A rotary tying vise is great for many reasons, but especially when you’re trying to get a good look at your fly from all angles.
+A rotary tying vise is great for many reasons, but especially when you’re trying to get a good look at your fly from all angles, utilize a lot of dubbing loops, or palmer a lot of materials.
 If you don’t think this is something you would use, it’s probably not worth spending the extra money on.
-Quite honestly, when tieing smaller bugs, I generally don’t use the rotary on my vises a lot.
-However, when tying streamers and reverse tying a lot of materials like craft fur and bucktail, I use it quite often.
+Quite honestly, when tieing smaller bugs, I generally don’t use the rotary function on my vises.
+However, when tying streamers and reverse tying a lot of materials like craft fur and bucktail or putting materials in dubbing loops, I use it quite often.